Connection Between Your Genes and Habits

 - It reduces the displeasure signals so that you can keep taking it more without feeling the adverse effects.

-In both the cases, you end up getting addicted to harmful substances, after consuming it repeatedly.
+In both the cases, you end up getting addicted to certain substances which can affect your health, if overconsumed.

 What DNAwise offers in Habits?